 Fig. 3 The traditional approach to network architecture

-In the SDN approach, the underlying role of hardware is kept to maintain the definition of a data plane.
+In the SDN approach, the underlying role of hardware is to maintain the definition of a data plane.
 Network functions, on the other hand, are moved to centralized software that defines the control plane by which, in turn, the data plane is defined.
-As Figure 4 shows, on the hardware there are only working agents that work as an interface between the hardware and the network operating system (NOS).
+As Figure 4 shows, to make this possible on the hardware, there are agents that work as an interface between the hardware and the network operating system (NOS).

 Fig. 4 Control plane and data plane separation

-Business benefits of SDN
+Benefits of SDN

 Fig. 5 Example of SDN stack for single data center